Time to stop toeing the line on line positions

 Men often assume women are nurturing (and women might present as such), and therefore be encouraged to work in non-line areas of the business.
 Others move away from line positions during their career.
 It is unfortunate that, too often, women say they want to help others and move into HR roles, and yet leadership is very much about managing and inspiring teams to achieve excellence.

 When women take on line positions they gain a depth of understanding of the organisation, its strategy and its financial outcomes.
 We must encourage women to gain line experience if we want to increase the number of women in CEO positions.
-Too often women are mentored for confidence and presence, and men in business acumen, a challenge for women that’s clearly articulated by Susan Colantuono in her TED Talk, The career advice you probably didn’t get.
+Too often women are mentored for confidence and presence, and men in business acumen, a challenge for women that’s clearly articulated by Susan Colantuono in her TED Talk:

 If you would be interested in a half-day workshop on developing business acumen, email Diana Ryall.